How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 RyRob.com is another blog that is making a healthy six figures a year.
 In his most recent income report, he shared that he was making a little over $36,000 a month.

-You can see a sample of where he makes his money from his blog below:
+You can see from the sample of where he makes his money from his blog below that the majority of his revenue is passive income:

-You can see that he makes a significant portion of his income as a web hosting affiliate.
-Affiliate programs like Bluehost and Dreamhost can be quite lucrative if you have the right kind of traffic coming to your blog.
+You can see that he makes a significant portion of his income is affiliate revenue.
+Affiliate programs like Siteground and Dreamhost can be quite lucrative if you have the right kind of traffic coming to your blog.

 PinchofYum.com – Over $50,000 a month